 Temple-Rhodes recommends that residents attending the event:

-Keep needles or other medical sharps separate and properly packaged for safe disposal.
+- Keep needles or other medical sharps separate and packaged in rigid containers such as laundry detergent or soda bottles for safe disposal.

-WLSSD can only accept medication during special events due to US drug laws.
-The special events will employ pharmacists and law enforcement officers to ensure safe and proper sorting and disposal of all medications.
-Residents who are unable to attend a disposal event may dispose of unwanted medications in the garbage after properly preparing the medication per Minnesota Pollution Control Agency recommendations.
-These recommendations can be found at http://www.pca.state.mn.us/oea/hhw/pharmaceuticals.cfm.
+WLSSD can only accept medication during special events due to U.S. drug laws.
+Pharmacists and law enforcement officers participate in the special event to ensure safe and proper sorting and disposal of all medications.
+Residents who are unable to attend a disposal event may dispose of unwanted medications in the garbage after properly destroying the medication per Minnesota Pollution Control Agency recommendations.
+These recommendations can be found at http://www.pca.state.mn.us/oea/hhw/pharmaceuticals.cfm

 Western Lake Superior Sanitary District provides award-winning wastewater and solid waste services to residents, businesses and industries within its 530 square mile legislative boundaries in Southern St. Louis and northern Carlton counties, and is a nationally recognized leader in pollution prevention.